chef-boneyard/httpd/README.md

 `contact` - The email address rendered into the main configuration file as the ServerAdmin directive.

-`hostname_lookups` - The HostnameLookups Directive.
+`hostname_lookups` - Enables DNS lookups on client IP addresses.
 Can be 'on' 'off' or 'double'.
 Defaults to 'off'.

 `instance` - A string name to identify the `httpd_service` instance.
 By convention, this will result in configuration, log, and support